-An international consortium comprising 14 organisations and led by the BSO has been successful in an application under the ‘Societal Challenges’ pillar of the EU’s Horizon 2020 funding programme.
-The project, which is entitled Mobile Assistance for Groups and Individuals in the Community (MAGIC), will receive a European Commission grant of €3.6m (£2.7m) for the development of solutions for post-stroke care.
+An international consortium comprising 14 organisations and led by the BSO was been successful in an application under the ‘Societal Challenges’ pillar of the EU’s Horizon 2020 funding programme.
+The project, which is entitled Mobile Assistance for Groups and Individuals in the Community (MAGIC), received a European Commission grant of €3.6m (£2.7m) for the development of solutions for post-stroke care.
 The terms of the grant require that solutions are developed and tested through pre-commercial procurement.

 Horizon 2020 is the biggest EU research and innovation funding programme ever, with almost €80bn available over 7 years (2014 – 20).
 With an emphasis on excellent science, industrial leadership and tackling societal challenges, its goal is to ensure that Europe produces world-class science, that barriers to innovation are removed and that it is easier for the public and private sectors to work together in delivering innovation.